metrorailings/OwlBlog/content/posts/week-11-supercontest-picks-1.md

 **Baltimore covers if**
 the Ravens dominate time of possession by at least 6 minutes.
 \- OR -
 Baltimore can keep Tennessee's offense under their thumb.
-Certainly possible given the Titans will be fielding a patchwork offensive line.
+Certainly possible given that the Titans will be fielding a patchwork offensive line.

 ***